 Old bags of brown sugar have a unique way of hiding from anyone in a kitchen cupboard.
-You’re sure you finished the bag a long time ago, now you decided to organize the cupboard, and you stumble upon this half-opened container of brown sugar.
-The first question that you ask yourself is: does brown sugar go bad?
+You’re sure you finished the bag a long time ago, organize the cupboard, and you stumble upon this half-opened container of brown sugar.
+The first question that you ask yourself after finding one is: does brown sugar go bad?

 How To Store Brown Sugar